Choosing a Plan

 Office visits are perhaps the most common use of medical benefits.
 Many of the Medical Trust’s plans require a copay for office visits, with different amounts for primary care physicians, specialists, and urgent care centers.
 Some plans have a coinsurance payment rather than a copay for office visits.

 Hospitalization, including outpatient surgery, is a significant medical expense.
-Most of the Medical Trust’s plans have both a copay and a coinsurance amount, and a few have only a coinsurance payment.
+Most of the Medical Trust’s plans have only a coinsurance payment.

 You’ll want to ensure that your preferred doctors and local facilities are in your plan’s network.
 To do so, you can go online to the plan’s website and use their “locate a doctor/provider” service, or call the plan for the most up-to-date information.
 See Contact Information.